leela-zero/leela-zero/CLOUD.md

 https://console.cloud.google.com/

-The cloud public ressource available being limitied, especially when it comes to powerful GPU like V100, in order to prevent abuse, spam, robots, multi accounts, etc, Google will ask to check your id with a valid credit card, but you will not be charged anything at all, even when your free trial credit ends.
+The cloud public ressource available being limitied, especially when it comes to powerful GPU like the Tesla V100, in order to prevent abuse, spam, robots, multi accounts, etc, Google will ask to check your id with a valid credit card, but you will not be charged anything at all, even when your free trial credit ends.

 You can check by yourself here :